0xPolygon/polygon-docs/docs/cdk/concepts/architecture.md

 While each chain built with the CDK is unique, they all share a common high-level architecture.
 Before diving into the specifics of how [transactions](./transaction-lifecycle.md) are processed, it&rsquo;s helpful to first understand the role of each component in the system.

+Below is an overview of the high-level architecture of a chain built with the CDK, showing how transactions sent by users are processed and finalized on the L1:

 ![CDK Architecture](../../img/cdk/architecture-overview.png)

 ## Users